meshell/playground-ModernCppIdioms/markdowns/regex.md

 # Regular expressions
-C++11 provides support for [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) within the standard library in the header [`regex`](http://en.cppreference.com/w/cpp/regex) through a set of class, iterators, and algorithms.
+C++11 provides support for [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) within the standard library in the header [`regex`](http://en.cppreference.com/w/cpp/regex) through a set of classes, iterators, and algorithms.
 Regular expressions are used to perform pattern matching within strings.

 ## Example
 The following example checks if an input string represents a valid email address.